How can you get a ‘rave’ response when you launch your next book?

 The fact is, for the initial book in your series, you may not entirely ‘fill the theater’ prior to launch.
 But by the time your third book in your series comes around, you’ll not only have a fan base, but be well versed in all the theatrical tactics around launching a book.

 This has also been my personal experience.
 I took a very long road and found out the hard way.
-But after taking many wrong turns, I finally got there, love every minute of it now, and am happy to share what I’ve discovered.
+But after taking many wrong turns, I finally made it and am happy to share what I’ve discovered.

 Don’t Plan To Be ‘In Store’, Plan To Be READ